-In today’s world, this is already evident for most companies, and rightly so, but let us say it anyway: sustainability and transparency are very, very important values for us.
-In fact, making good coffee is Kaffa’s core value and for us, the concepts of "good" and "responsible" are inseparable. .ssa.
+In today's world, this is already obvious for most companies, and that's fine, but let's say it now: responsibility and transparency are very important values for us.
+When it comes to making coffee, we think "good" and "responsible" are inseparable.

 We achieved our full transparency goal in 2017, when we first published all the prices we paid for our raw coffees.
 This was achieved as a result of finding the right partners and some old fashioned hard work.
 Since then, transparency has not been compromised.

 Kaffa Handshake our purchase agreement is a promise of ethical and fair trade.
 It is an agreement we make with each of our producers and is subject to the following conditions:

 - Each employee receives at least the minimum wage in the region

 - All work is ethically sustainable, so forced labor and child labor are strictly prohibited

 - The operation itself is sustainable and environmentally friendly